Find Trade Colleges

 Aircraft Cargo Handling Supervisor

-What Does it Take to Be an Aircraft Cargo Handling Supervisor?
+What is an Aircraft Cargo Handling Supervisor?

-Aircraft Cargo Handling Supervisor Definition Supervise and coordinate the activities of ground crew in the loading, unloading, securing, and staging of aircraft cargo or baggage.
+Aircraft Cargo Handling Supervisor Job Description Supervise and coordinate the activities of ground crew in the loading, unloading, securing, and staging of aircraft cargo or baggage.
 May determine the quantity and orientation of cargo and compute aircraft center of gravity.
 May accompany aircraft as member of flight crew and monitor and handle cargo in flight, and assist and brief passengers on safety and emergency procedures.
 Includes loadmasters.

 • Accompany aircraft as a member of the flight crew to monitor and handle cargo in flight.